 This document may only be used for the purpose for which it was commissioned and in accordance with the contract between Eco Logical Australia Pty Ltd and the Growth Centres Commission.
-The scope of services was defined in consultation with the client, by time and budgetary constraints imposed by the client, and the availability of reports and other data on [the subject or area].
+The scope of services was defined in consultation with the client, by time and budgetary constraints imposed by the client, and the availability of reports and other data.
 Changes to available information, legislation and schedules are made on an ongoing basis and readers should obtain up to date information.